stueve/Vodenz/src/rohumaad/leywood.md

 # Leywood

 City focused around forestry and gathering.
-Located in the middle of the South Westwood Forest near the Blackveil Mountains, Leywood is often used by travelers who prefer a much safer route from Locria to Northern Rohumaad, at the expense of a longer journey.
+Located in the middle of the South Westwood Forest near the Blackveil Mountains, Leywood is often used by travelers who prefer a safer route from Locria to Northern Rohumaad.